A covariance formula for the number of excursion set components of Gaussian fields and applications: Introduction

 \end{theorem}

-\begin{remark} In fact we believe that $t \mapsto \E \big[ N_\star(R) N^t_\star(R) \big]$ is continuously differentiable under the conditions of Theorem \ref{t:vf}, but we chose not to show this formally since it requires extra arguments and is not necessary for our applications.
-To obtain this one could, for instance, show that the pivotal intensities $p_t^{\pm \pm}(x,y)$ are continuous functions of $(t,x,y) \in [0,1) \times B_1 \times B_2$ when restricted to pairs of substrata. \end{remark}
+\begin{remark} It seems plausible that, in fact, $t \mapsto \E \big[ N_\star(R)N^t_\star(R) \big]$ is continuously differentiable under the conditions of Theorem~\ref{t:vf}.
+One possible strategy to prove this statement would be to show that the pivotal intensities $p_t^{\pm \pm}(x,y)$ are continuous functions of $(t,x,y) \in [0,1) \times B_1 \times B_2$ when restricted to pairs of substrata.
+We do not pursue such an argument here as it would not directly impact on our applications. \end{remark}